Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a brief recap of the data that was presented in the illustrations above.
+The following items are a review of the information presented in the illustrations above.

-- Teenage drivers pay the highest auto insurance rates, costing up to $484 per month if full coverage is purchased
+- 16 to 18-year-old drivers pay the highest auto insurance prices, possibly costing $484 per month if full coverage is purchased

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.